christiskatsouris/StataExamples/README.md

 ```

 An alternative Econometrics Software to R, Matlab and Stata is [Eviews](https://www.eviews.com/Learning/index.html) which provides an easy way for econometric analysis of time series data.
 Eviews has a plethora of online tutorials which makes it easy to understand the [estimation procedure](https://www.eviews.com/Learning/timeseries_a.html) in relation to the econometric theory.
+An an illustrative example, below we consider the [NFCI](https://fred.stlouisfed.org/series/NFCI) series and its components.

 ```Stata